aelaouni/mldrop-pages/_zznotes/notes.md

 Also we can evaluate these densities at each time step of the 3-days advection, the following video shows the average of the 10.000 samples at each 6-hours time step.
 ![ocean current](../../assets/images/mdens.gif)

+My takes from this are:

++ Looks like we are only learning diffusion-like advection
++ Maybe we can use backward advection lo lean convergence?

 -------